 Steerable Catheters & Deflectable Catheters

-As an industry-leading catheter manufacturer, DUKE Extrusion has produces custom steerable catheters—often called deflectable catheters—that meet your unique specifications.
+As an industry-leading catheter manufacturer, Duke Extrusion has produced custom steerable catheters—often called deflectable catheters—that meet your unique specifications.

-Steerable catheter delivery systems help to guide catheters, stent delivery systems, and therapeutic devices into the target location, and are particularly suited for navigating torturous anatomy.
-Common applications for steerable catheters include electrophysiology mapping, ultrasound imaging, general imaging, mitral valve repair, site-specific radiation, steerable balloon systems, and stent delivery systems.
+Steerable catheter delivery systems help to guide catheters, stent delivery systems, and therapeutic devices into the target location and are particularly suited for navigating tortuous anatomy.
+Typical applications for steerable catheters include electrophysiology mapping, ultrasound imaging, general imaging, mitral valve repair, site-specific radiation, steerable balloon systems, and stent delivery systems.

 Multi-Directional Deflectable Catheters

-DUKE Extrusion’s steerable catheters can be deflectable on up to four different planes—we can create unidirectional, bidirectional, 3- and 4-directional steerable catheters, according to your specific application.
+Duke Extrusion’s can make steerable catheters deflectable on up to four different planes. we can create unidirectional, bidirectional, 3- and 4-directional steerable catheters.
 Deflection refers to the movement of the catheter tip, independent of the rest of the device.

 Unidirectional Deflectable Catheters

 A single-direction deflectable catheter features a tip that can be pulled into a defined curve via pull wires and anchor rings.
-Deflectable catheters are useful where highly angulated turns in target anatomy are encountered or where precise tip positioning is required.
+Deflectable catheters are useful when encountering highly angulated turns in target anatomy or where precise tip positioning is required.

 Bidirectional Deflectable Catheters

 The tips of two-direction deflectable catheters can be pulled in two opposing directions.
 This requires two pull wires, usually connected to a single anchor ring.
 Because they can be steered forward and backward, bidirectional deflectable catheters are especially useful where a sweep motion, with no rotational maneuvering, is desired for exact tip placement.